I tried translating an entire Word document with the Cloud Translation API

 Reference: Pricing Page: Pricing | Google Cloud

-In the PDF edition, a "Machine Translated by Google" attribution appeared in the upper left of the translated PDF.
+In the PDF edition, a "Machine Translated by Google" attribution was added to the upper left of the translated PDF.

-This time with Word (DOCX), even though no attribution was specified, this label was not visible in the translated file.
+For this Word (DOCX) translation, even though no attribution was specified, this text was not found in the translated file.

-The attribution text can be specified as customizedAttribution in the API request, and the default when not specified is "Machine Translated by Google."
+The attribution text can be specified in the API request as customizedAttribution, and the default when not specified is "Machine Translated by Google."

 This field is not PDF-specific; it is common to the entire translateDocument (document translation) feature.